viliusle/miniPaint/README.md

 Online image editor lets you create, edit images using HTML5 technologies.
 No need to buy, download, install or have obsolete flash.
 No ads.
-Key features: layers, filters, HTML5, open source, photoshop alternative.
+Key features: layers, filters, HTML5, open source, Photoshop alternative.

 miniPaint operates directly in the browser.
 You can create images, paste from clipboard (ctrl+v) or upload from computer (using menu or drag & drop).
 Nothing will be sent to any server.
 Everything stays in your browser.